 On the ammo box it says .22 LR subsonic are dangerous up to 1½ miles - can one of these bullets kill a long distance away?

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.New CCI rimfire rounds

 Q: I see that CCI now produces a segmented .22 rimfire round that is meant to be safe because it splits into three pieces.
 Does it work and how good is it?